AUTO RACING: Dells Raceway Park opening its 2020 season Saturday

 “It’s going to be more like going through a drive thru at a KFC or McDonald’s, where the food has to be prepackaged in a bag or in a box,” Auby said.
 He also said the track will be accepting cash, but they did recently install seven new credit card machines at the track, and are encouraging fans to use credit cards instead of cash.

-Saturday’s racing schedule includes Late Models, UMA Asphalt Mods, Sportsman and Bandit divisions.
+Saturday’s racing schedule includes Late Models, Modifieds, Sportsman and Bandit divisions.
+Gates will open at 3 p.m. with qualifying at 4:45 p.m., followed by racing at 6 p.m.
 The regular season will continue on Saturday nights through the Aug.
 29 season championship night.

+A number of Portage-area drivers finished in the top 10 in the points standings last season.
+Montello's Bobby Kendall finished seventh in the Super Late Models.
+In the Legends division, Poynette's Dillon Schwanbeck had one feature win and five top-five finishes en route to finishing fourth in the points standings.
+Endeavor's Cole Gray was ninth in the last season's Legends Division points standings.

+In the Late Models, Rio's Hanna Raley finished eighth, while Portage's Mike Lichtfeld had five top-five finishes on his way to finishing ninth in the final standings.

 Auby expects many of the track’s regular drivers to show up on Saturday.